ovh/docs/pages/web_cloud/web_hosting/cms-update-password-admin/guide.en-gb.md

 ### Change your admin password via phpMyAdmin in the OVHcloud Control Panel <a name="via-phpmyadmin"></a>

-Do you no longer have access to the CMS administration interface, or can't use the “Forgotten your password” feature because the associated email address can't be accessed?
+Do you no longer have access to the CMS administration interface, or can't use the "Forgotten your password" feature because the associated email address can't be accessed?
 Use phpMyAdmin from your [OVHcloud Control Panel](/links/manager) to reset the password directly from the database.

 Log in to your [OVHcloud Control Panel](/links/manager) then select `Web Cloud`{.action}.
 Click `Hosting`{.action} and select the solution concerned.
 In the `Databases`{.action} tab, identify the database used by your CMS, click the `...`{.action} button, then `Go to phpMyAdmin`{.action}.